ManageIQ/manageiq-documentation/high_availability_guide/_topics/installation.md

 ## Installing the Appliances

 This chapter outlines the steps for installing and configuring the
-{{ site.data.product.title }} components needed for high availability: a database cluster comprised of primary and standby database-only appliances, and two (at minimum) non-database {{ site.data.product.title_short }} appliances.
+{{ site.data.product.title_short }} components needed for high availability: a database cluster comprised of primary and standby database-only appliances, and two (at minimum) non-database {{ site.data.product.title_short }} appliances.